Frenchtown (Tallahassee)

-Frenchtown is a primarily African American neighborhood in Tallahassee, Florida.
-It is the oldest such neighborhood in the state.
+Frenchtown is a historic African-American neighborhood in Florida, located in the state's capital of Tallahassee.
+Recognized as the oldest surviving community of its kind in the state, it was established in the aftermath of the Emancipation Proclamation of 1863, as freed slaves founded settlements during the Reconstruction era.

 Origin

 Frenchtown originated from 19th century settlers who moved to the area from France.
 Their relocation was prompted by the July 4, 1825, Lafayette Land Grant which gave Gilbert du Motier, Marquis de Lafayette a township in the U.S. of his choice.
 Many of his acquaintances came over and began to carry on with their lives.

 History

-The Frenchtown area was home to those French settlers that did not move west to New Orleans or back to France.
-After the Civil War, newly freed African-Americans moved to the Frenchtown section; it occupied low-lying, relatively undesirable land, and therefore was available.
-From the early 20th century this area became a hub of activity with growing businesses.
-From 1940—1945, Ray Charles lived in this community.
+The Frenchtown area was initially home to French settlers who did not move west to New Orleans or back to France.
+After the Civil War, newly freed African-Americans moved to the Frenchtown area; it occupied low-lying, relatively undesirable land, and therefore was available.
+Beginning in the early 20th century, the area became a hub of activity with growing businesses.
+From 1940 to 1945, Ray Charles lived in this community.
 Nat Adderley and brother Cannonball Adderley were known to have played here in their younger days.
-The Red Bird Club and Cafe DeLuxe in Frenchtown provided a wealth of musical talent, with "Lawyer Smith and his Band" having been there for 30 years.
-The 1960s were a period of decline for Frenchtown, with increases in crime and the area around Alabama Street being designated a "Drug Corridor" by the U.S. Attorney's Office.
+Cab Calloway and Al Green would frequently play in Frenchtown on their way to New Orleans.
+The Red Bird Club and Cafe DeLuxe in Frenchtown provided a wealth of musical talent, with "Lawyer Smith and his Band" has been there for 30 years.
+During the civil rights movement, organizations such as the NAACP and the Urban League emerged in the Frenchtown area, organizing protests and advocacy efforts at the state's capital.

+Following the end of segregation, local schools, healthcare facilities, and public services were either relocated or suffered major cuts to funding, which proved detrimental to Frenchtown's economic growth.
+The area also saw an increase in drug-related activity and crime during the 1980s, contributing to the community's growing socioeconomic challenges.
+According to Patrick Mason, an economics professor at University of Massachusetts Amherst, the neighborhood experienced economic stagnation and a decline in local commerce between 1974 and 1995.
+“Local businesses found it hard to compete with national chains in the grocery and the fast-food industries,” Mason noted in an interview.